apache/couchdb/share/doc/src/replication/protocol.rst

 The CouchDB_ replication protocol is using the `CouchDB REST API
 <http://wiki.apache.org/couchdb/Reference>`_ and so is based on HTTP and
-the Apache CouchDB MVC Data model.
+the Apache CouchDB MVCC Data model.
 The primary goal of this specification is to describe the CouchDB replication algorithm.